jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 After an authorized user submits their account creation request, the app interacts with standard HPC account creation services, exposed via a RabbitMQ message bus.
 When the account is created, the user's web connection is redirected to OOD, allowing the user to begin HPC on-boarding.
 The account creation request typically takes less than fifteen seconds to complete.
-This capability ensures authorized users experience little more than a slight account provisioning delay the first time the access the HPC system.
+This capability ensures authorized users experience little more than a slight account provisioning delay the first time they access the HPC system.

 We define a basic set of account states like "good\_standing", "certification\_required", and "account\_hold" to facilitate operations.
 Only users with accounts in "good\_standing" are allowed to interact with the HPC system via OOD or SSH.